 Factors influencing tolerance and solutions

-There are some significant factors that influence molding tolerance.
-It is essential to know about these factors so as to be able to take the necessary precautions during the injection molding process.
+Some significant factors influence molding tolerance.
+Knowing about these factors is essential to taking the necessary precautions during the injection molding process.
 Let’s have a deeper look at them.

 Thermal expansion